-Issues related to change in education, including analysis of social conditions which promote change; alternative education futures; innovation in curriculum; and organizational problems.
-Discussion of relevant issues of interest to group members, and a study of some of the literature form the basis of this subject.
+Issues related to change in education, including analysis of social conditions which promote change; alternative education futures; innovation in curriculum: and organizational problems.
+Discussion of relevant issues of interest to group members, and a study of some of the literature, form the basis of this subject.

-58.523G Comparison of Educational Systems
+58.523G Comparison of Educational Systems S1 or S2 L2

-Educational systems in other countries such as UK, USA, France and New Zealand; comparisons between and among countries, including Australia; methodological considerations in comparative education.
-Relations between the institution and the community, eg school and home, school and community; relations between institutions, eg school and university; variety of institutions at different levels, eg variety of school systems, different tertiary institutions; roles of the different institutions in the society concerned.
+Educational systems in other countries such as UK, USA, France and New Zealand; comparisons between and among countries. including Australia; methodological considerations in comparative education, Relations between the institution and the community, eg school and home, school and community; relations between institutions, eg school and university; variety of institutions at different levels, eg variety of school systems, different tertiary institutions: roles of the different institutions in the societv concerned.

-58 524G Economics of Education
+S1 or S2 L2 58.524G Economics of Education